 Pour warm water into a large mixing bowl, sprinkle in yeast and sugar.
 Stir until dissolved.
 Gradually mix in flour until the dough forms a ball and sticks to the spoon as you stir.
 Turn out onto a lightly floured surface and knead until smooth and elastic, about 10 minutes.
 Place dough in a plastic bag and refrigerate overnight.
 Day 2: Take dough out of plastic bag and put on lightly floured surface.
 Divide into 12 pieces.
 Roll each piece into a long thin rope and form into pretzel shape or any shape you desire.
 This is the fun part!
 Place on a greased cookie sheet, 2 inches apart, cover with plastic wrap and let rise until about double in size.

-the beaten egg and sprinkle with coarse salt.
+Brush with the beaten egg and sprinkle with coarse salt.

 Bake in a preheated 450 degree oven